 The advantage of using a credit union to borrow money is that their interest rates are lower than other financial institutions and you can borrow small amounts, which sometimes isn’t possible through a bank.
 The Association of British Credit Unions can even lend you money to start your own business.

 You have to be a member to be eligible to borrow from a credit union.
 To become a member, you have to be either living in a certain area, working in a particular trade or be a member of a trade union, a church or an association.
-You can search to see if your particular group has a credit union here.

 If none of the above options are available to you, a payday loan is a simple way to get hold of smaller amounts of money.
 The quicker you pay the loan back, the less interest you pay.
 They are sometimes cheaper to use than an unauthorised overdraft.
 They can also be useful if you need to replace a household item quickly, such as a freezer or a washing machine and you need time to organise a withdrawal of savings or for your next pay day.
 You can apply for a payday loan online and you’ll usually get a reply within the hour.